pigeonsa1t/Cart-a-Cat/README.md

 - HTML
 - CSS
 - Style Sheet

+Joe:

+- Handlebars.js
--
+- MySQL

-Mark: N/A
+Mark: ** N/A
-Joe: N/A

 ---

-- Challenges:
+Challenges:
-2/4 group members dropped out without contributing during the final week of the project
+- 1/4 group members dropped out without contributing/informing us during the final week of the project
+- Scheduling!
+One member was unable to participate during the majority of the project due to personal commitments.
+- Technichal issues // Learning process: We are all still very new at this and are struggling ot get everything working

-- Successes:
+Successes:
-Leslie and Sam were able to get the front end put together before the rest of the group left, and are working hard to get this up and running ASAP!
+- Leslie and Sam were able to get the front end put together before the due date, and are working hard to get this up and running ASAP!
+- Joe was able to rejoin and help us finish up the project
+- Great presentation and class discussion
+- Fun design to show off our new skills

 ---